fpereiro/proof/notes.md

 p100

 - Petzold: "This is a machine that adheres to Turing's conventions and calculates the square root of 2 in binary.
 Actually, if the binary point is assumed to precede all the digits, the machine calculates (2 ^ 1/2) / 2."

+- Petzold: "The algorithm implemented by the machine calculates one binary digit at a time.
+Suppose the machine has been running awhile and has already determined the first four digits.
+The first four digits of 2 ^ 1/2 in binary are 1.011, equivalent to 1.375 in decimal.
+What is hte next digit?"
+Interesting that in when computing a binary number you only have two options for the digit.
+A ver limited output, done more times.

+- Petzold: "The machine's strategy is always to assume that the next digit is 1.
+To test whether this is correct, multiply 1.0111 by itself:"

+p101

+1.0111 x 1.0111 = 10.00010001

+Note: 10 is 2

+- Petzold: "The product exceeds 2, so that assumption was incorrect.
+The fifth digit is instead 0, so the first five digits are 1.0110.
+Let's determine the sixth digit similarly.
+Assume that the sixth digit is 1 and mlutiply 1.01101 by itself."

+1.01101 x 1.01101 = 1.1111101001

+- Petzold: "The result is less than 2, so the assumption was good.
+We now have six digits: 1.01101, which in decimal is 1.40625.
+Obviously, the square-root-of-2 machine needs to multiply.
+In general, a multiplicatino of two multidigit numbers requires that each digit of one number be multiplied by each digit of the other number.
+If one number has *n* digits, and the other number *m* digits, the total number of digit-times-digit multiplications is (`n` x `m`).
+When doing multiplication by hand, we generally multiply a single digit of one number by the whole other number, yielding *n* or *m* partial products, which are then added together.
+The machine I'll show does the multiplication a little differently - by maintaining a running total during the multiplication.
+The result of ach bit-by-bit multiplication is added to this running total.
+What makes this particular addition tricky is that each bit-by-bit product is generally *not* added to the least singificant bit of the running total, but somewhere in the middle of it."

+p101/102

+- Petzold: "For example, consider the multiplication of 1.01101 by itself.
+Each of the six bits must be multiplied by itself and by the five other bits, so 36 bit-by-bit multiplications are required.
+The multiplications themselves are trivial: when multiplying 1 times 1, the result is 1; otherwise, the result is 0.
+Where this result is deposited in the running total depends on the placement of bits within the number.
+If the third bit from the right is multiplied by the fourth bit from the right, the result is added to the sixth place from the right in the running total.
+(This makes more sense when you number the bits beginning with zero: the third bit from the right is 2; the fourth bit from the right is bit 3; the sum is 5, and that's the bit position where the product goes.)"
+If we use 1-based numbering, the multiplication of bits n & m goes in bit n+m-1 (i.e: 4 & 3 go in 4 + 3 - 1 = bit 6; bits 1 & 1 go on bit 1; bits 2 & 1 already go on bit 2).